Menu

 How to Develop Tests & Assessments

-The series is in six short webinars (workshops) that range from 60 to 90 minutes plus time for Q & A. Participants will receive a digital workbook for each session plus a Quick Start Quality Control Guide with job-aids.
-The cost for the whole series is $414, a $30 savings.
-The cost for ISPI members is $384 and the cost for Hale Center Professional Members is $354
+The series is in three short webinars (workshops) that range from 120 to 150 minutes plus time for Q & A. Participants will receive a digital workbook for each session plus a Quick Start Quality Control Guide with job-aids.
+The cost for the whole series for up to 6 participants is $444, a $60 savings.

 Workshop 1: Testing Basics